kisbalazspatrik/nextjs-nft-collection-landing/README.md

 This template includes the following features:

-- A home page that displays a list of NFTs.
+- A home page that displays the collection details.
-- A detail page for each NFT that displays its metadata and allows users to purchase it.
-- A form for minting new NFTs.
 - Integration with Chakra for easy styling.

 ## Contributing